InferDPT: Privacy-Preserving Inference for Closed-box Large Language Model

 \section{Introduction}

-The rapid advancement of large language models has recently garnered widespread attention from the global academic and industrial communities.
-Among them, ChatGPT, one of the representative large language models, has attracted over 100 million monthly active users within just two months of its launch, making it one of the fastest-growing consumer applications in history~\cite{his}.
-The introduction of ChatGPT has significantly facilitated people's daily work and life.
-Through ChatGPT, users can send data and instructions to remote servers, thereby completing various daily work and writing tasks more efficiently, from drafting upcoming academic papers and documenting work to preparing information for products slated for market launch.
+\IEEEPARstart{I}{n} recent years, the rapid advancement of \textit{large language models} (LLMs) has garnered widespread attention from both the academic and industrial communities worldwide~\cite{li-etal-2023-large}.
+ChatGPT~\cite{ChatGPT}, a prominent example, has reached a remarkable milestone with 100 million weekly active users, as announced by OpenAI CEO Sam Altman on November 6, 2023, during the company's inaugural developer conference held in San Francisco~\cite{his}.
+The widespread popularity of ChatGPT has significantly facilitated people's daily work and lives.
+Users interact with ChatGPT via APIs or web interfaces to generate text for various applications, including but not limited to drafting articles, documenting daily work activities, and crafting advertisements for new products~\cite{zhao2023survey}.

-However, with widespread application and increasing popularity, a substantial amount of user privacy information has been unwittingly leaked during usage, leading to irreversible damage to individuals, teams, and even companies.
-For instance, an employee of Samsung inadvertently leaked the company's meeting records and critical data of unreleased products while using a large language model~\cite{sam}; previously, the Italian government also confirmed instances of user privacy infringement by ChatGPT, making Italy the first country to ban the use of ChatGPT~\cite{Italy}.